 Rwanda Cultural Fashion Show Returns

-At least seven foreign countries are participating in this year’s show, slated for September 8 at a yet-to-be-specified venue in Kigali.
+At least seven foreign countries are participating in this year’s show, slated for September 8 at a yet-to-be-specified venue in Kigali, Rwanda.
 The runway show will be preceded by a model casting session at the Great Seasons Hotel in Gacuriro on September 4.
 The casting will be open from 1pm to 6pm.
 This year marks six years since the Rwanda Cultural Fashion Show was founded in 2013.
-Organisers have promised a unique runway show featuring designs from different cultures as the Rwanda Cultural Fashion Show returns.
+Organizers have promised a unique runway show featuring designs from different cultures as the Rwanda Cultural Fashion Show returns.

 “Rwanda Cultural Fashion Show is a forum for local and international fashion designers to showcase their designs.
 Our goal is to promote fashion designers and create public awareness of the talent and quality designs in Rwanda,” explained Celestine Ntawirema, the founder.
 Ntawirema further disclosed that they will be partnering with local modeling agencies to help with the casting of the models.
 This year, the event has drawn fashion designers and entrepreneurs from Tanzania, Kenya, Burundi, Nigeria, Ghana, Japan, the DRC, and hosts Rwanda.